 Hosting a movie screening is a great way to spark discussion about climate change.
 IPL’s movie series provides low cost access to faith communities to screen several award winning films.
-You can download discussion guides for each film to help plan your summer movie series.
+You can download discussion guides for each film to help plan your movie screenings.

 Hundreds of supporters joined Interfaith Power & Light in August to view Come Hell or High Water: The Battle for Turkey Creek, an award winning film about the unjust impact of climate change on an historic black community, and attended an IPL webinar to learn ways we can practice being allies in the fight for safe and healthy black communities.